 - Transparent proxy: chances are that your boss is running one of those.
 This kind of proxy doesn’t modify your online requests, but it can monitor what you do.
 It can also be used to restrict access to websites your boss doesn’t want you to visit.

 - CGI proxy: this technology connects to a proxy via a website.
 You go to a CGI proxy website, enter the address of another website into the web form, and the proxy website then displays it for you.
 It’s like a browser within a browser.

 - Suffix proxy: this proxy adds its own suffix to the website’s address to overcome firewall filters… However, modern filters can usually block it.

 - Distorting proxy: it will identify itself as a proxy server but give a false IP address of the client if asked.

-- DNS proxy: you’ll most often encounter “DNS proxy” as a service that only routes your traffic via a proxy for specific purposes, like unblocking streaming services.
+- DNS proxy: you’ll most often encounter “DNS proxy” as a service that only routes your traffic via a proxy for specific purposes, like accessing websites.

 Now, aside from these types of proxy servers, there are also proxy protocols – sets of digital communication rules defining the way they are configured:

 - SSL: Secure Sockets Layer is a proxy protocol used to protect your data during transmission, such as when you make a transaction during an online purchase.

 - FTP: File Transfer Protocol proxy is used when you’re uploading data to a server, such as when you upload your pictures to the cloud or add music files to online music services.
 An FTP proxy can offer enhanced security for your uploaded files.